elnganha/CPSC233/README.md

 # CPSC233
 This is a test repo.
 I'll use this to test my account.
-This line of code was written online
+This line of code is coming from the local computer (by Ha)